1992 Hooters 500: Alan Kulwicki (—30)

 Johnson, meanwhile, was furious that he had been rejected twice by Kulwicki and went to Kraft General Foods himself, convincing them to instead sponsor his second team for 1991.
 This left Kulwicki to run the operation out of pocket until he could find a full-time sponsor.
 After he qualified on the pole at Atlanta in the spring, he was approached by executives from Hooters, which was based in Atlanta and had sponsored a car that failed to qualify.
 Kulwicki agreed to terms with Hooters, thus bringing in the much needed sponsor money and allowing the team to continue running.

 Kulwicki asked for and got approval from NASCAR to place two Mighty Mouse decals on the front of his car, covering the TH in “Thunderbird” so it read “Underbird”; he did this largely because he felt like, as the only driver in the championship mix running his own team, he was the underdog in the fight.
-Recent events would seem to support his theory; after he crashed out of the Peak Antifreeze 500 at Dover, which resulted in a 34th-place finish and relegated to a 278-point deficit, Kulwicki culled together a streak of five consecutive top fifteen finishes, four of which were top fives, and climbed back into contention as the drivers ahead of him began to falter, especially Elliott.
+Recent events would seem to support his theory; after he crashed out of the Peak Antifreeze 500 at Dover, which resulted in a 34th-place finish and relegated to a 278-point deficit, Kulwicki culled together a streak of five consecutive top fifteen finishes, four of which were top fives, and climbed back into contention as the drivers ahead of him began to falter.

-Kulwicki, with a championship win, would become the first owner/driver since Lee Petty to win the Cup Series.
-In order to do this, he would have to not only outrun Allison, but keep himself ahead of the other contenders, especially Elliott; after Kulwicki ran fourth at Phoenix, he stood only ten points ahead of Elliott.
+Like Allison, Kulwicki had a chance to join the Petty family in the NASCAR history books.
+The aforementioned Lee Petty was the last owner-driver to win the Winston Cup.